THMapnea/CPPTraining/README.md

 I will be using libraries in more advanced programs, so I’m not going to include any namespaces.
 You can easily delete the std:: prefix and add using namespace std; to make the programs work seamlessly.

-All the libraries project will be mostly compiled in visual studio 2022.
+All the libraries project will be mostly compiled in visual studio 2022 except of course for built-in libraries.

 To enhance readability in this repository, I’ve categorized the various topics as follows: